 - 3.1 The strategy will be successful only if local people are engaged in its development.
 This emerging strategy has involved dialogue with Keynsham Town Council; Connecting Communities; the Keynsham Development Advisory Group and Chamber of Commerce and also a public consultation through public events and a web based questionnaire.
 This involved a wide range of stakeholders from transport operators and users, the business community, local residents and interest groups.
-A separate report regarding the consultation process and responses received has been produced. - deally all the proposed measures should be progressed together, however, it is recognised that this will not be possible due to funding constraints and reliance on other schemes coming forward, such as MetroWest and cycle links into Bristol.
-Other proposals may have long lead times requiring extensive planning procedures. - 3.3 It is recognised that Keynsham already experiences traffic and transport problems and that certain schemes could provide immediate benefits if implemented in the short term.

-Therefore, the following measures are put forward as having the highest priority in the short term: - An improvement at Wellsway, Bath Hill, Bath Road junction - Further assessment of the potential to introduce a one way scheme on the High Street in the short term to identify an option suitable for introduction as a trial scheme during 2015. - Improved cycle routes to the main schools; - Audit of pedestrian facilities in the town centre and to/from the centre and rail station, with identification of improvements required; - Continue to work with the bus operators on improved ticketing and simplified fare structure; - The Council to actively progress and monitor their Corporate Travel Plan at the new Town Hall: - A study of Hick's Gate is commissioned.
+A separate report regarding the consultation process and responses received has been produced. - 3.2 Ideally all the proposed measures should be progressed together, however, it is recognised that this will not be possible due to funding constraints and reliance on other schemes coming forward, such as MetroWest and cycle links into Bristol.
+Other proposals may have long lead times requiring extensive planning procedures. - It is recognised that Keynsham already experiences traffic and transport problems and that certain schemes could provide immediate benefits if implemented in the short term.
+Therefore, the following measures are put forward as having the highest priority in the short term: - Further assessment of the potential to introduce a one way scheme on the High Street in the short term to identify an option suitable for introduction as a trial scheme during 2016/17. - Improved cycle routes to the main schools; - Audit of pedestrian facilities in the town centre and to/from the centre and rail station, with identification of prioritised improvements required, including consideration of Charlton Road; - Continue to work with the bus operators on improved ticketing and simplified fare structure; - The Council to actively progress and monitor their Corporate Travel Plan at the new Keynsham Civic Centre; - A study of Hick's Gate is commissioned.